tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   shopping_pca = pca.fit_transform(shopping_scaled)
   ```

 Tell students that, when they fetch the explained variance, the first principal component will contain `33.7%` of the variance, and the second principal component will contain `26.2%` of the variance.
-Since we have `59.9%` of the information in the original dataset, it is worth to explore increasing the number of principal components up to three to verify if this ratio improves.
+Since we have `59.9%` of the information in the original dataset, it is worth it to explore increasing the number of principal components up to three to verify if this ratio improves.

 ![Explained variance with two PCs](Images/explained-variance-2pcs.png)